Contentful alternatives in 2026: A guide for enterprise teams

 How does WordPress compare to Contentful as a headless CMS?

 WordPress delivers structured content via REST API and WPGraphQL, supporting any frontend framework.
-Unlike Contentful, it has no per-user, per-locale, or per-API-call fees at any tier, no content-type ceilings, and its open architecture allows any LLM integration without vendor permission.
+Unlike Contentful, it has no per-user, per-locale, or per-API-call fees at any tier, no limits on content types, and its open architecture allows any LLM integration without vendor permission.

 WordPress headless does require more developer setup than commercial SaaS alternatives.
-At enterprise scale with WordPress VIP, WordPress adds FedRAMP compliance and 24/7 engineering support.
 See the full Contentful vs WordPress comparison for a detailed breakdown.

 How long does it take to migrate from Contentful to WordPress?

 Migration timelines depend on content volume, content model complexity, and the number of integrations to rebuild.
-We’ve completed 300+ CMS migrations.
 A structured Contentful to WordPress migration for an enterprise deployment typically runs 8–16 weeks.
 See our full Contentful to WordPress migration guide for a step-by-step breakdown.

 The alternative that fits your constraint

 Contentful established the headless CMS category.
-The platforms in this guide have had a decade to learn from it and in most cases, to outperform it on pricing, editorial flexibility, and GraphQL capability.
+The platforms in this guide have had a decade to learn from it and, in most cases, outperform it in pricing, editorial flexibility, and GraphQL capabilities.

 If you’ve read this far, you’ve probably already identified where Contentful is failing your team.
 The platform that removes that specific friction is the one to move to.